staylorx/ansible-role-keystore-facts/README.md

 Role Variables
 --------------

-A Java home with keytool in bin.
+A Java home with keytool in bin:

     java_home: /usr/java/latest.

+Automatically remove expired certs:

+    auto_cert_remove: false

+Log to the system log with 'logger':

+    auto_cert_logger: true

 A keystore list.
 The name is used in the fact file (viz., keystore-{{ item.name}}.fact).
 ```